HorizenOfficial/eon/doc/nativesc/contracts/ForgerStakesV2.md

      Returns the total stake amount, at the end of one or more consensus epochs, assigned to a specific forger.<br>
      vrf, signKey and delegator are optional: if all are null, the total stake amount will be returned.
-If only delegator is null, all the stakes assigned to the forger will be summed.
+If only delegator is null, all the stakes assigned to the forger will be summed.<br>
+     Be aware that following convention apply when we talk about 'null' values: for bytes parameters, as addresses of key etc., a byte array of the expected length with all 0 values is interpreted as null, eg "0x0000000000000000000000000000000000000000" for addresses.
+For consensusEpochStart and maxNumOfEpoch, it is 0.<br>
      If vrf and signKey are null, but delegator is defined, the method will fail.<br>
      consensusEpochStart and maxNumOfEpoch are optional: if both null, the data at the current consensus epoch is returned.
      Returned array contains also elements with 0 value.
-Returned values are ordered by epoch, and the array length may be < maxNumOfEpoch if the current consensus epoch is < (consensusEpochStart + maxNumOfEpoch) or if the forger was registered after consensusEpochStart.
+Returned values are ordered by epoch, and the array length may be < maxNumOfEpoch if the current consensus epoch is < (consensusEpochStart + maxNumOfEpoch - 1).

 - rewardsReceived